These sun gods are being so unreasonable.

-Though before anyone can get their mitts on a single ray of sunshine, you still have to get past the Sun gods and goddesses just waiting to present their mythology as credentials that they are the true guardians of the sun.
+Though before anyone can get their mitts on a single ray of sunshine, you still have to get past the Sun gods and goddesses, aka the solar deities, just waiting to present their mythology as credentials that they are the true guardians of the sun.

 Ra — The Egyptian Sun God

 Fun Fact: Ra’s worship was so central to ancient Egypt that some historians suggest the culture had a monotheistic religion, with Ra as the only supreme deity.

 It’s tough not to feel intimidated as you face down the most important god from ancient Egypt.
 He doesn’t exactly look human despite having the body of a man — he gazes at you with the face of a falcon and there’s a cobra sitting on his head.